BUPT-Compiler/BUPT-Compiler-Lab1-2023/README.md

 Welcome to the lab class!
 In this course, you will be completing the programming assignments.
 Additionally, you will need to submit a Markdown report(README.md) documenting your work for assignment.
 Please carefully follow the instructions outlined below:

-0. Academic Integrity:
+1. Academic Integrity:
    - Plagiarism or any form of cheating is strictly prohibited.
    - Your work should be original, and any external sources should be appropriately cited.
-1. Programming Assignments:
+2. Programming Assignments:
+   - Please complete all programming assignments in the lab slides.
    - Feel free to ask questions and seek assistance from the teaching assistant if needed.
-2. Report:
+3. Report:
    - Include any relevant diagrams, charts, or screenshots to enhance your explanations.
    - Make sure your report is well-structured, with appropriate headings and subheadings.
-3. Submission Guidelines:
+4. Submission Guidelines:
-   - Include your **name**, **student ID**, and the lab class number in the report's header.
+   - Include your **name**, **student ID** in the report's header.
    - Using **Tags** on GitHub to Determine Assignment Submission Versions.(The tag for this lab is `lab1`)

 ---